-- Whooping Cough (American Academy of Family Physicians) Available in Spanish
+- Whooping Cough (American Academy of Family Physicians) Also in Spanish

-- Whooping Cough (Pertussis) (Nemours Foundation) Available in Spanish
+- Whooping Cough (Pertussis) (Nemours Foundation) Also in Spanish

 Prevention and Risk Factors

-- Photos of Pertussis (Centers for Disease Control and Prevention)
+- Pertussis (Whooping Cough) Diagnosis and Treatment (Centers for Disease Control and Prevention) Also in Spanish

 - ClinicalTrials.gov: Whooping Cough (National Institutes of Health)